Science in the Renaissance: Astronomy

-The last major event in Renaissance astronomy is the work of Nicolaus Copernicus (1473–1543).
+The last major event in Renaissance astronomy was the work of Nicolaus Copernicus (1473–1543).
 He was among the first generation of astronomers to be trained with the Theoricae novae and the Epitome.
 Shortly before 1514 he began to revive Aristarchus's idea that the Earth revolves around the Sun.
 He spent the rest of his life attempting a mathematical proof of heliocentrism.
-When De revolutionibus orbium coelestium was finally published in 1543, Copernicus was on his deathbed.
-A comparison of his work with the Almagest shows that Copernicus was in many ways a Renaissance scientist rather than a revolutionary, because he followed Ptolemy's methods and even his order of presentation.
-Not until the works of Tycho Brahe (1546-1601), Galileo Galilei (1564–1642) and Johannes Kepler (1571–1630) was Ptolemy's manner of doing astronomy superseded.
-The use of more advanced tables and mathematics would provide the impetus for the establishment of the Gregorian calendar in 1582 (primarily to reform the calculation of the date of Easter), replacing the Julian calendar, which had several errors.
+In De revolutionibus orbium coelestium, published in 1543, Copernicus attempted to align his work as closely as possible with Ptolemaic tradition.
+A comparison of his work with the Almagest shows that he followed Ptolemy's methods and even his order of presentation.
+Yet, in order to purge astronomy of the equant—which violated the theological and philosophical ideal that all celestial motion must be "perfect" (i.e. circular) and uniform—Copernicus challenged Ptolemy's geocentrism, an orthodoxy that had prevailed for over a millennium.
+Copernicus' heliostatic model (with a stationary Sun located near, though not precisely at, the mathematical center of the heavens) retained several false Ptolemaic assumptions such as the planets' circular orbits, epicycles, and uniform speeds, but also included such accurate ideas as: